-CGD Europe is based in London, United Kingdom, and works under the leadership of Owen Barder, supervised by its board of Trustees who oversee and are responsible for CGD Europe’s activities.
+CGD Europe is based in London, United Kingdom, and is supervised by its board of Trustees who oversee and are responsible for CGD Europe’s activities.
 Details of CGD Europe’s Trustees can be found here.

 CGD Europe is independent and non-party in its approach.
 We do not provide consulting services for the benefit of private companies.